We are a New York-based group of scientists who partner with organizations that are creating positive social change.

 We compiled a brief report on the psychological and neurological consequences of solitary confinement.
 The NY Campaign for Alternatives to Isolated Confinement has used the report to lobby for the HALT Act in Albany.
 You can

 Additionally, we have partnered with Solitary Watch, a national watchdog agency.
 Our next project is to make factsheets for their website, in order to increase public awareness of the effects of solitary confinement.
 We also plan to help them analyze survey data that is currently being collected from prisoners in solitary confinement.

 The Metropolitan Council on Housing is a tenants' rights organization that has been fighting for safe, decent, and affordable housing in New York City for over 50 years.
 Every year, thousands of New Yorkers use the Council's telephone hotline or walk-in clinic to get assistance with their housing.

 At ScAAN, we are helping the Council understand the people they serve in order to better address their needs.
 We are also producing reports that the Council can use in their campaigns to strengthen rent regulation laws.

-Silvia is a doctoral student at the Center for Neural Science at NYU, where she studies the connection between drug addiction and decision-making.
+Silvia is a doctoral student in the Center for Neural Science at NYU, where she studies the connection between drug addiction and decision-making.
 She is interested in supporting advocacy groups fighting against juvenile incarceration, racial profiling, and the criminalization of drug addiction.
 She is working on an initiative to connect public defenders with scientific expert witnesses.

 David is a doctoral student in psychology at NYU.
 He is interested in the intersection of public policy and cognitive/behavioral science.
 Within ScAAN, he is interested in using psychology to inform progressive political campaigns and to get out the vote.
 He is currently working with the Metropolitan Council on Housing to collect and make better use of their own data.